RohanVDvivedi/rohandvivedi.com/README.md

    * id
    * href
    * descr
-   * link_type (must be youtube, pdf_document, github, technopedia, this helps how to interpret the link)
+   * link_type (must be youtube, pdf, github, technopedia, this helps how to interpret it)
    * project_id
  * table: person_project
    * person_id